Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Simulations and Results

 \subsubsection{Mucus Transport Direction}

-We observed that some parameter settings drive the model towards strongly ordered attracting network states exhibiting non-negligible area averaged transport speeds.
-In some of these strongly ordered states the direction of transport varies with the grid location.
-Consequently, in order to be able to classify the parameter settings into functioning and malfunctioning settings, we quantified the mean transport direction in terms of $\langle \cos\theta\rangle$ defined as:
+We observed that some parameter sets drive the model towards well organized attracting network states exhibiting non-negligible area averaged transport speeds.
+However, some of these well organized states exhibit unrealistic velocity fields.
+The network state shown in Fig.\ref{fig:undir}

-Fig.\ref{fig:undir} depicts an example of an ordered attracting network state (upper panel) exhibiting a disordered velocity field (lower panel).
-The illustrated example has been generated by applying the parameter set (50$\times$50, UHL, DAU, OP, 64\%, 1, 0\%).
-The displayed attracting state exhibits a global average velocity of $\vec{v}_{g\infty} = (-0.14, -0.03)$ [cells/it.].
-The corresponding initial transport speed $|\vec{v_0}|$ amounts to 0.1 [cells/it.].
-The autocorrelation length $\rho_c$ amounts to 3.4 cells.
-As the parameter sets shall be classified as functioning and malfunctioning, $\langle\cos\theta\rangle$ was used to exclude states showing such a poorly defined transport direction as the one shown in Fig.\ref{fig:undir}, for which $\langle\cos\theta\rangle$ = 0.18.
+(upper panel) and its corresponding (temporally averaged) velocity field (lower panel) has been generated by applying the parameter set (50$\times$50, UHL, DAU, OP, 64\%, 1, 0\%).
+It can be seen that even if the network state is well organized the corresponding velocity field appears to be rather disordered.
+A closer look reveals that the network state as well as its corresponding velocity field is divided into two parts.
+The right half transports the mucus with a tendency to the right, while the transport on the left half tends to the left.
+The global average velocity amounts to $\vec{v}_{g\infty} = (-0.14, -0.03)$ cells/it.
+In order to classify parameter sets generating such odd velocity fields as malfuctioning, we measured the spread of the (temporally averaged) local velocity fields in terms of $\langle \cos\theta\rangle \doteq \langle \cos\theta_{ij}\rangle_{ij}$, where $\langle... \rangle_{ij}$ indicates spatial averaging.
+We defined $\cos\theta_{ij}$ as:

+where $\langle...\rangle_{t^{\prime}}$ indicates temporal averaging (over the last $10^3$ iterations of each simulation).
+For the velocity field shown in Fig.\ref{fig:undir} $\langle\cos\theta\rangle$ amounts to 0.18 indicating not properly directed transport.